PlasticSCM/FuseSharp/README.md

 ### Usage scenarios

-If you stumbled with this repository by accident, you might be wondering _"why would I want / need to build a filesystem in user space?"_ The answer is: a filesystem adds a layer of abstraction that empowers and eases use cases you might not have think of even before.
+If you stumbled with this repository by accident, you might be wondering _"why would I want / need to build a filesystem in user space?"_ The answer is: a filesystem adds a layer of abstraction that empowers and eases use cases you might not have thought of before.

-And because said FS is running on user space, you can let FUSE make the heavy lifting, while you will only need to focus on what really matters development-wise.
+And because said FS is running on user space, you can let FUSE do the heavy lifting, while you will only need to focus on what really matters development-wise.

 Do you know there is a filesystem that lets you watch YouTube videos as if they were locally stored in you machine, without having to navigate to the web portal?
 Or that you can add a transparent encryption layer to a directory tree, to let your users have a secure storage without having to deal with how files are encrypted and decrypted?